bostongolang/golang-lab-chat/README.md

 Other programming language experience and concepts (such as networking, etc) will be helpful.
 A good introduction to the basics of Go for people familiar with other programming language is available at: [https://tour.golang.org](https://tour.golang.org).
 If you can get through this tour, you will be well-prepared for this meetup!

-### Vagrant setup
+### General setup

-1. Install [Vagrant](http://www.vagrantup.com/downloads) for your platform.
+1. Fork this repository in Github.

-2. Clone this repository into a directory
+1. Clone the repository into a directory

   ```bash
   # open a terminal window and type:
   $ git clone https://github.com/bostongolang/golang-lab-chat.git
   ```

+### Vagrant setup

+1. Install [Vagrant](http://www.vagrantup.com/downloads) for your platform.
-3. Open a terminal window, and cd /path/to/this/repository.
+1. Open a terminal window, and cd /path/to/this/repository.

   ```bash
   # open a terminal window and type:
   $ cd golang-lab-chat
   ```

-4. From within the `golang-lab-chat` directory, type `vagrant up`.
+1. From within the `golang-lab-chat` directory, type `vagrant up`.
 This will create a virtual machine with Ubuntu linux and Go 1.4 installed for the Vagrant user.
-5. Type `vagrant ssh` to ssh into the virtual machine.
+1. Type `vagrant ssh` to ssh into the virtual machine.

 Need help?
 Arrive a little early and we can help you get up-and-running, or join the Boston Golang Slack group #lab-help channel group by signing up [here](http://bostongolang-slack-invite.herokuapp.com/).